agnesmaria1/Crypto-Clustering/README.md

 ## Usage

-To use this machine learning application simply clone the repository and run the **ecrypto_investments.ipynb** with:
+To use this machine learning application simply clone the repository and run the **crypto_investments.ipynb** with:

 ```python
   crypto_investments.ipynb